-School Safety Plan
+School Safety Plan and Asbestos Management Plan

 The Charter School has established a School Safety Plan.
-An updated file of all non-sensitive safety-related plans and materials is available for review upon request at each OGCS learning center and at the OGCS District Office.
+An updated file of all non-sensitive safety-related plans and materials is available for review upon request at each OGCS learning center and at the OGCS, Inc. office.
 OGCS reviews and updates its plan annually and presents it to the Board of Directors by March 1.
-Each learning center engages with education partners including emergency response personnel for this annual review and to update the safety plan.
-Plans provide guidance for, among other things, the response to and/or the prevention of bullying, child abuse, disasters, and criminal activity.
-Key elements are in the School Accountability Report Card.
-Planned responses to criminal incidents are not disclosed.
-The Uniform Complaint Procedure can be used regarding School Safety Plan compliance.
-[EC 32281, 32282.1, 32286, 32288, 32289, 51101]
+Each learning center engages with education partners including emergency response personnel for this annual review and to